googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.md

 ```

 ### Autoincremented IDs
 Cloud Spanner doesn't support autoincremented IDs mechanism due to performance reasons ([see for more details](https://cloud.google.com/spanner/docs/schema-design#primary-key-prevent-hotspots)).
+We recommend that you use the Python [uuid](https://docs.python.org/3/library/uuid.html) module to generate primary key fields to avoid creating monotonically increasing keys.

-Though it's not encouraged to do so, in case you *need* the feature, you can simulate it manually, for example:
+Though it's not encouraged to do so, in case you *need* the feature, you can simulate it manually as follows:
 ```python
 with engine.begin() as connection:
     top_id = connection.execute(